 - Introduce greenhouse gas emissions-free surface mining vehicles by 2040

-- Minimise the operational impact of diesel exhaust by 2025
+- Minimize the operational impact of diesel exhaust by 2025

 - Make collision avoidance technology available to mining companies by 2025

 ICSV is a CEO-led initiative guided by a CEO Advisory Group comprising six representatives – three from ICMM company members (BHP, Anglo American, and Gold Fields) and three from OEMs (Caterpillar, Komatsu, and Sandvik) – supported by the wider ICMM Council of CEOs.

 ICMM members and OEM participants collaborate to accelerate innovation.
 ICSV is the catalyst for change to develop cleaner, safer vehicles.
 This collaboration operates under anti-competition and anti-trust rules and provides a safe space for OEMs and ICMM members to work together to help identify solutions and overcome silos within the industry and individual companies.
 ICSV is a unique model of collaboration across the mining value chain that sends strong market signals to suppliers that ICMM members – representing over 30% of the global metals market and operating in more than 50 countries – are committed to embracing cleaner and safer technology.
 This builds the wide-spread confidence needed to accelerate the level of innovation investment required to scale up commercial solutions for the industry.

 This entry will deal with the vehicle interaction (VI) workstream of the ICSV initiative; however, interoperability is also a consideration for all technologies, including those related to diesel and greenhouse gas emissions reduction.
 Ultimately, the way in which vehicles can integrate solutions for all three workstreams will be of interest.